nginx/unit-docs/source/howto/walkthrough.rst

        #.
 Finally, set up a :ref:`listener <configuration-listeners>` to make
           your app publicly available.

-For details of each step, see specific documentation sections.
+For the details of each step, see specific documentation sections.